May 5 – September 3, 2018

 Animatronic Dinosaur Indoor Gallery

-NEW for the May 5 – September 3 time period, the Museum’s indoor changing exhibit gallery will be filled with 11 animatronic dinosaurs including the Amargasaurus and baby, the Chasmosaurus and baby, the Cryolophosaurus and two babies, the Stegosaurus pair, and the Suchomimus.
+NEW for the May 5 – September 3 time period, the Museum’s indoor changing exhibit gallery will be filled with 11 animatronic dinosaurs including the Amargasaurus and baby, the Chasmosaurus and baby, the Cryolophosaurus, the Amargasaurus with baby, the Coelophysis pair, the Stegoceras pair, and the Suchomimus.
 Hands on activities include the Fossil Dig Hadrosaur, and the remote controlled Stegosaurus robot.

 Life-Sized Animatronic T.rex in Garden